Additive Bayesian variable selection under censoring and misspecification: Results for the probit model

-This connection was first noted (to our knowledge) by \cite{doksum:1990} and, besides its theoretical interest, it opens the potential to speed up probit regression via the approximations to $\log \Phi$ and its derivatives described in the Supplementary Material.
-Let $\eta_\gamma = (\alpha_\gamma^{\top}, \kappa_\gamma^{\top})^{\top}$ and
+This connection was first noted (to our knowledge) by \cite{doksum:1990} and, besides its theoretical interest, it opens the potential to speed up probit regression via the approximations to $\log \Phi$ and its derivatives described in Section \ref{app:withinmodel_comput}.